Something that the Christian faith has in common with mainstream Western culture is an opposition to racism.

 Mixed-race marriages are morally acceptable

-Everyone is mixed race to some degree
+Almost everyone is mixed-race to some degree

-And this, of course, means that, strictly speaking, every marriage today is a mixed-race marriage and every child is a mixed-race child.
+DNA analysis of ancestry is very popular these days, and results almost always seem to show that a person has a mixture of ethnic groups among their ancestors.
+And this, of course, means that to some extent almost every marriage today is actually a mixed-race marriage and almost every child is a mixed-race child.

-RACE IS VERY UNIMPORTANT
+ETHNICITY IS RELATIVELY VERY UNIMPORTANT

-When all is said and done, in a Christian perspective ethnicity is a very unimportant thing.
+When all is said and done, in a Christian perspective ethnicity is a relatively very unimportant thing.
 What is vastly more important is the state of our relationship with God.
 Whether or not we are one of His saved children is what counts.

 APOLOGETICS AND EVANGELISM